masozow/GlobalCityManager/README.md

 Advances:
 1. I made all the necessary controllers asyncronous before the first commit
+2. Connection string moved to appsettings.json
-2. Dependency injection for the DBContext
+3. Dependency injection for the DBContext